OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-18.md

 ## 2 Chronicles 18:20

-Then a spirit came forward and stood before the Lord and said, ‘I will entice him.’
-And the Lord said to him, ‘How?’
+Then a spirit came forward and stood before the Lord and said, ‘I will persuade him.’
+And the Lord said to him, ‘In what way?’

 ---